ogait001/academic-profile/_posts/2026-05-16-non-te-egeo.md

 - Kierkegaard, Søren. *The Sickness Unto Death*.
 Translated by Howard V. Hong and Edna H. Hong.
 Princeton: Princeton University Press, 1980.
 - Thaler, Richard H., and Cass R. Sunstein. *Nudge: Improving Decisions About Health, Wealth, and Happiness*.
 New Haven: Yale University Press, 2008.

----

-## Further reading in this research program:

-- [The Lemniscate of Time](/philosophy-of-time/catholic-theology/ontology/2026/03/20/the-lemniscate-of-time.html) — the crossing-point as the only coordinate where the subject genuinely exists
-- [De-Roling God](/philosophy-of-time/catholic-theology/ontology/2026/05/09/de-roling-god.html) — on the multitude and the displacement of the self from the now
-- [Alpha and Omega](/philosophy-of-time/catholic-theology/ontology/2026/05/10/alpha-and-omega.html) — on the God who holds both ends of the cosmos
-- [Against You Alone](catholic-theology/philosophy-of-time/ontology/2026/05/08/against-you-alone.html) — on judgment, the soul's self-witness, and the two responses that remain
-- [The Artificial Selection](/philosophy-of-time/ontology/catholic-theology/2026/04/29/the-artificial-selection.html) — on endurance, identity, and the engineering of an uninhabited now
-- [One Day](/philosophy-of-time/ontology/catholic-theology/2026/04/08/one-day-the-opportunity-that-never-arrives.html) — on the fullness of existence available in the finite space of the present
-- [On Happiness](/philosophy-of-time/ontology/catholic-theology/2026/05/12/on-happiness.html) — on its duration, its name, and what endures